Welcome to The Copper Table: Slow Food for a Fast World.

 When the season is right, I have a small garden in my yard that brings me a lot of joy (along with some herbs and veggies used on the blog).
 When I am not doing any of those things, I am probably running someone to a sports practice.

-When I am not developing recipes for the website, I am a Food Service Professional who cooks hundreds of meals a day.
-I am a certified Food Protection Manager through the National Restaurant Association, which means that I have received additional training in food safety.
+When I am not developing recipes for the website, Iโm a Food Service Professional who spent years cooking hundreds of meals a day.
+I am also a certified Food Protection Manager through the National Restaurant Association, which means that I have received additional training in food safety.

-I also love expanding my knowledge base and learning new things that I can share here with my audience!
-I have taken many classes, including Cheesemaking and Hog Butchery.
+Gaining new skills is important to me, so that I can learn new things that I can share here with my audience!
+I have taken many classes, including Cheesemaking, Cultured Butter and Hog Butchery.
 I really enjoy applying new skills to the recipes I develop for the site!

 In 2023, I served on the Planning Committee and helped cook the dinner served at Cook For A Cause, a yearly fundraising event for the Coupeville Farm To School Program which grows the produce served to the students of the entire school district!
 Programs like this are vital in helping kids learn where food comes from!